-20 Sep 2016, in Coffee - The report compiles information on the sustainability initiatives of more than 80 stakeholders throughout the coffee sector.
+20 Sep 2016 The report compiles information on the sustainability initiatives of more than 80 stakeholders throughout the coffee sector.

 The report compiles information on the sustainability initiatives of more than 80 stakeholders throughout the coffee sector.
 Sheding light on sustainability efforts currently underway, and how actors in the sector can collaborate to make coffee the world’s first fully sustainable agricultural product.

 The Global Coffee Platform (GCP), the Specialty Coffee Association of America (SCAA) and the Sustainable Coffee Challenge have publicly launched the Coffee Sustainability Catalogue 2016 at the the international Vision2020 workshop in London.

 “There is undeniably an urgent need for increased coordination and alignment – which is why the Global Coffee Platform as a central convener of public and private coffee stakeholders will use the Catalogue as a tool to strengthen and develop our strategies so we see less fragmentation and overlap and more collaboration towards making coffee the first sustainable agriculture commodity before 2045,” said Annette Pensel, GCP Interim Executive Director.

 Several key findings from report include: